Plumbing leaks are a nuisance. Some might cause a small amount of damage.

 What all of this means is that your homeowner’s insurance policy will only cover a slab leak if it’s a sudden leak that causes a physical loss inside the home and your policy has water damage listed as a covered peril.
 If your slab leak does not meet all of this criteria, it’s likely that your claim will be denied.

-What Do I Do if My Insurance Won’t Cover the Damage?
+What Should I Do If My Insurance Won’t Cover the Damage?

 In this situation, your only option is to pay out of pocket or find a way to take out a personal loan to cover the damage so you do not need to shell out the full amount at once.
 In rare cases, you might find plumbers and contractors willing to work with you on a payment plan.
 However, it is important to note that even if your insurance company does cover your slab leak, it may not cover it in full.